erfanul007/rust-ai-agent-hub/README.md

-# Chatbot LLM
+# Rust AI Agent Hub

-A Rust-native application for creating and managing multiple, specialized chatbot agents powered by Large Language Models (LLMs).
+A Rust-native application for creating and managing multiple, specialized AI agents powered by Large Language Models (LLMs).

 This project is designed to be a robust, configurable, and extensible framework for experimenting with different AI personas and capabilities.
 It is built with a focus on clean architecture, modern tooling, and a CLI-first approach.